 Establish with your client the timeline for your work.
 If they want you to testify in November they’d better get you the records by July so you can conduct the IME in August and write your report before discovery closes.
 Make a systematic plan with your client and your case manager to move the workflow apace.
 If you are your own case-manager, make a plan for yourself with reminders wherever you need them.
 Remember, the goal is to have more than one case and therefore twice the complexity; you don’t want to drop the ball and damage your reputation.

 Use case-management methods that effectively keep you on task and increase cost-efficiency for you and your client.
 A checklist can be on a computer or a yellow pad.
 All that matters is that you don’t miss a deadline and anticipate well ahead of time what you must do.
 (I can help with this.)
 Can you easily find contact information without rummaging around in a file?
-Does your Contacts program (Outlook, Gmail) have features to track certain elements of your practice.
+Create a database.
+For example, your Contacts program (Outlook, Gmail) have features to track certain elements of your practice.